andrewcumming/crustcool/README.md

 				format in the lines beginning with > in this file timetorun	time to run in days
 	neutrinos	include neutrino cooling (1=yes 0=no)
-	instant		heat "instantly" if =1, otherwise model the outburst

 	toutburst	accretion outburst duration in years
 	accreted	crust composition  1=accreted crust (HZ1990)